opensource111111/tekken-8-mod-manager/docs/manual.md

       You can edit the information by clicking on the edit information button.

   - You can group sub mods under the main mod.
 For example, [Chun Li Alpha Costume](https://tekkenmods.com/mod/4352/chun-li-s-alpha-costume) and [Vindictus dress](https://tekkenmods.com/mod/4218/vindictus-dress).
-To use this, open to the details panel of the mod of your choice and click the edit information button.
-Near the bottom you will see the header called options.
-Click the + sign which will add a text field and type the absolute folder name of the mod you want to add.
-The mods you add will now only show under the options header on the mod.
-To remove the mod just click the - sign in the details panel.

 ![screenshot](assets/manual/ui/options.png)

+     - To use this, open to the details panel of the mod of your choice and click the edit information button.
+Near the bottom you will see the header called "Options".
+Click the + sign which will add a text field and type the absolute folder name, or copy and paste the folder name from your file explorer of the mod you want to be a submod.
+If you want to add more then one then clicking the + button again create additional text boxes.
+One per text box.

+     - The mods you flag ad sub mods will now only show under the options header in the details panel of the mod you decided add the sub mods to.
+     - To remove a sub mod, open the details panel of mod with the submods and click the edit information button.
+By each text box under the options header will have a "-" sign.
+Click it to remove and click the save button.
+This will remove the sub mod flag for that mod and put it back to be shown in the mod list on the left.

 <p>&nbsp;</p>